Azure/azurehpc/examples/cc_anf/readme.md

 ## Initialize the AzureHPC project (e.g for PBS, similar procedure for SLURM using other config file)

-To start you need to copy this directory and update the `config.json`.
+To start you need to update the `anfcycle.json` file.
 Azurehpc provides the `azhpc-init` command that can help here by copying the directory and substituting the unset variables.
 First run with the `-s` parameter to see which variables need to be set:

 ```
 azhpc init -c $azhpc_dir/examples/cc_anf/anfcycle.json -d cc_anf -s